Introduction

 - All disputes to be decided within 6 months of filing

-Key challenges: lack of infrastructure, shortage of judicial officers willing to work in rural areas, reluctance of States to fund the initiative.
+Key challenges: lack of infrastructure, shortage of judicial officers willing to work in rural areas, reluctance of States to fund the initiative (the Act makes State Governments the primary funders after the CSS sunset), and competition from regular Magistrate courts at taluka level.

 Alternative Dispute Resolution (ADR)